-- 77. The agreement is quite clear that it is the amounts of the pupillage award in respect of the first and second six months that have the choice of treatment.
+81. The agreement is quite clear that it is the amounts of the pupillage award in respect of the first and second six months that have the choice of treatment.
 Once the choice has been made, the manner in which the awards are charged to tax then depends on the dates of payment.
-Generally a pupillage award should be assumed to accrue evenly over the 12 months unless the Pupillage award agreement states otherwise.
-For example if a £30,000 award is assumed to accrue evenly and the first six is treated as tax free £15,000 will be exempt from tax.
+Generally, a pupillage award should be assumed to accrue evenly over the 12 months unless the Pupillage award agreement states otherwise.
+For example, if a £30,000 award is assumed to accrue evenly and the first six is treated as tax free £15,000 will be exempt from tax.
 The £15,000 in respect of the second six will then be taxed in the tax year or years in which it is received.
-If however the agreement states that £20,000 is in respect of the first six and £10,000 is in respect of the second, then £20,000 will be exempt and £10,000 will be taxed in the tax year or years in which it is received. - 78.
-The arrangements outlined above apply to all genuine pupillage awards irrespective of amount and exact date of payment.
-Payments made by chambers in return for services provided by pupils are not covered by the arrangements but will be taxable in the normal and appropriate manner. - 79.
-In Edmunds v Lawson8 the Court of Appeal held that pupillage is a contract between chambers and pupil for education and training and is not a contract of employment, thus the national minimum wage does not apply and there should be no need to operate Pay As You Earn (PAYE) or employers National Insurance. - 80.
-HMRC accept that a barrister's contribution to pupillage awards made by their chambers is deductible in computing that barrister's taxable profits, whether or not chambers has adopted Trade Protection Association (TPA) status.
-Additionally the deduction will not be affected by the tax treatment of the award in the hands of the recipient, as discussed above. - 81.
-The European Working Time Directive9 applies to pupils at the Employed Bar.
-It has not been established that it applies to the self employed Bar but it may be taken as a guide to good practice, at least in relation to holidays.10 - 82.
-The Department of Work and Pensions (DWP) regarded the whole of the first 12 months of any period of pupillage as a period of training and not of gainful occupation, even though work may be done for a fee under the guidance of the pupil master after the first six months pupillage has been completed.
-In the decision Edmonds v Lawson11 in the Court of Appeal the Judge commented on the remuneration a pupil receives as follows:
+If, however, the agreement states that £20,000 will be exempt and £10,000 will be taxed in the tax year or years in which it is received.

+82. The arrangements outlined above apply to all genuine pupillage awards irrespective of amount and exact date of payment.
+Payments made by chambers in return for services provided by pupils are not covered by the arrangements but will be taxable in the normal and appropriate manner.

+83. In Edmunds v Lawson15 the Court of Appeal held that pupillage is a contract between chambers and pupil for education and training and is not a contract of employment, thus the national minimum wage does not apply and there should be no need to operate Pay As You Earn (PAYE) or employers National Insurance.

+84. HMRC accept that a barrister's contribution to pupillage awards made by their chambers is deductible in computing that barrister's taxable profits, whether or not chambers has adopted Trade Protection Association (TPA) status.
+Additionally, the deduction will not be affected by the tax treatment of the award in the hands of the recipient, as discussed above.

+85. The European Working Time Directive16 applies to pupils at the Employed Bar.
+It has not been established that it applies to the self-employed Bar but it may be taken as a guide to good practice, at least in relation to holidays.17

+86. The Department of Work and Pensions (DWP) regarded the whole of the first 12 months of any period of pupillage as a period of training and not of gainful occupation, even though work may be done for a fee under the guidance of the pupil master after the first six months pupillage has been completed.
+In the decision Edmonds v Lawson18 in the Court of Appeal the Judge commented on the remuneration a pupil receives as follows:

 [It] cannot be conclusive that pupils are not now generally paid.
 This is true even of funded pupils since, as we understand, chambers grants are treated as professional earnings for tax purposes only in part.
 But the fact that the generality of barrister pupils have been unpaid, not just in the distant past but also in modern times, is in our view of significance in determining whether a relationship of or equivalent to apprenticeship exists.
 For although trade apprentices have always received reduced wages, reflecting both the value of the practical training they receive and their reduced productivity, they have always in modern times received some wages and in earlier times board and lodging...
-The freedom of a pupil who has obtained a provisional practising certificate to practise during the second six months of pupillage, not for the benefit of the chambers or the pupil master but for their own sole
+The freedom of a pupil who has obtained a provisional practising certificate to practise